Queer Appalachia: Controversy

-In 2020,The Washington Post published an article which recognized the successes and challenges of the Queer Appalachia Project.
+In 2020, The Washington Post published an article which recognized the successes and challenges of the Queer Appalachia Project.
 In particular, the article focused on a lack of transparency over funds distribution, unfair hiring practices, alleged improper use of funds, challenges in tracking payments from Venmo and PayPal accounts, as well as lack of accountability of the fundraisers to donors and those requesting assistance.
-As the Queer Appalachia Project is not an official 501(c)3, it has to partner with other non-profit organizations to apply for and receive grant funds, which may mean that the partner organizations have the financial statements and grant reports.
+As the Queer Appalachia Project is not a registered 501(c)3 non-profit corporation, it has to partner with non-profits to apply for and receive grant funds, which may mean that the partner organizations have the financial statements and grant reports.

 Mamone has been accused of using donor funds to buy a brand new truck, as well as tokenizing Black people and preventing other avenues of access to marginalized communities in Appalachia.
 Mamone is beginning to address these issues to maintain their integrity and that of Queer Appalachia.
 While Mamone claims to "make a good living as a sound engineer," therefore having no reason to use donations or grant funds for their personal use, their claims about their profession have also been contested.